leniscervantes/project-1/README.md

    - Project Page:

    Displays a random proyect unless you choose a proyect to display.
-Also, show cards with other 3 proyects
+Also, show cards with other 3 proyects.
+   In order to acomplish that, the script fetches the API and saves the received data.
+The program will then select a random project from the data (unless you have chosen it by clicking on the card´s links) and use DOM manipulation to display it on the first section.
+Until that is done there will appear a loader (that probably will not be seen because it is not much data so it will be fetched in an instant).
+The rest of the projects will be filtered with the condition of having a different uuid than the main project and will be displayed in the 3 cards

    - Contact Page: